joshhus/blockchain-sw-25/howto/console-ocp-manage.md

 ### Viewing your smart contract container logs
 {: #console-icp-manage-container-logs}

-If you encounter issues with your smart contract, you can view the smart contract, or chaincode, container logs to debug an issue.
+If you encounter issues with your smart contract, you can view the smart contract, or chaincode, logs to debug an issue.

 <img src="../images/2-x_Pill.png" alt="HSM client" width="30" style="width:30px; border-style: none"/> **Hyperleder Fabric v2.x peer image**